ST. ANDREW'S SERVICES:

 We don’t pounce, but we do want you to feel welcomed and are ready to answer any questions you may have.
 Sidespersons will offer you a service bulletin and can answer your questions.
 You will be invited to sign our guest book, if you wish to do so.

-Sunday morning worship during most of the year is held at 8:00 a.m., 10:00 a.m. and 11:30 a.m.
-The 8:00 a.m. service is a traditional Book of Common Prayer service, without music.
-The 10:00 a.m. service is our main service.
-It is a family-oriented service with praise music as well as traditional hymns, with our choir.
-Children begin the service in the church and then move on to Sunday School and re-enter the church in time to participate in communion.
+Sunday morning worship during most of the year is held at 8:00 a.m.
+(1st Sunday of the month, beginning October 2, 2022) using the Book of Common Prayer and at 10:00 a.m.
+(Book of Alternative Services).
+The 8:00 am service is a quiet, contemplative service and our service at 10:00 a.m. is a family-oriented service with praise music as well as traditional hymns, with our choir.
+Sunday School is offered September - June.

 We also worship at 10:00 a.m. on Thursday mornings.
 At various times through the year, we also have additional services during the week.
 These additional services or any changes will be listed on the "Events Page" church calendar on this web site.

 We are quite relaxed and don’t want you to miss any part of our worship, but if you arrive a little late, please feel free to come on in, anyway!
 You can always join the worship after we have begun.
 Sidespersons will be at the door near the back of the worship space to welcome you.
 Our Sunday services each usually last about an hour.
-At about 11- 11:15 a.m., after the 10:00 a.m. service, we have a coffee and tea time for about 45 minutes to an hour in our church hall.
+Following the 10: 00 a.m. service we have a coffee and tea time in our church hall.

 There are washrooms available near the back door of the sanctuary.
 Signs will lead you to them, and sidespersons will also be happy to point you in the right direction.
 Please feel free to leave the service at any time that you wish to do so, and then come back in at your convenience.
 We are a very casual lot - no one will be offended.

 Once you enter the worship space, choose a seat anywhere you feel most comfortable.
 There are no “assigned” seats.
 Here you will notice our diverse parish family, as some will be happily greeting and catching up with each other while some will be sitting quietly and praying.
-Before the service begins, our rector, Eric, will invite the congregation into some silence to prepare our hearts for worship.
+Before the service begins the congregation will be invited into some silence to prepare our hearts for worship.

 We follow the rich Anglican liturgy in our prayer books and also in the Iona (Celtic) tradition.
-For the 8:00 a.m. service, our Psalms and some other parts of the service can be found in the prayer book.
-Your bulletin will guide you as to the pages.
+Your bulletin will guide you through the service.
 Our worship leaders will also announce which pages we will be next looking at, and you will also find that people sitting near you will be happy to point you in the right direction as we go along.
 The 10 a.m. service is the easiest to follow as the whole service is printed in the service leaflet, so there is no trouble in knowing what is coming next.
-Our 11:30 a.m. service uses the Book of Alternative Services and our Common Praise hymnal.
+Our Thursday 10:00 am service uses the Book of Alternative Services.
 Our sidespersons and others sitting near you will be happy to help you find your way through the service.